-The governing body of global motor sport, the FIA regulates and adjudicates at many hundreds of events across a huge variety of series around the world.
-From single-seaters, endurance racing and rallying to electric and new energy championships and the huge number of regional and grassroots events that take place around the world, the FIA’s passion for motor sport remains constant as it ensures safe and fair competition for all.
+The FIA is the governing body of world motor sport – it regulates and adjudicates on hundreds of events in a huge variety of series each year.
+Across the disciplines of single-seaters, endurance racing, rallies, the burgeoning arena of electric and new energy championships, and the huge number of regional and grassroots events around the world, the FIA’s passion for motor sport and its dedication to ensuring fair play and safety for all competitors are undiminished.

-In Formula 2 the FIA governs technical and sporting regulations and appoints the FIA officials who ensure that those regulations are adhered to at all times.
-It also maintains the highest safety standards of the cars and circuits and provides a driver training specific to the discipline.
+The FIA governs F2’s technical and sporting regulations and appoints the FIA officials who ensure that those regulations are adhered to at all times.
+It also maintains the highest safety standards of the cars and circuits and provides a driver briefing specific to the discipline.

 “The FIA Formula 2 Championship is one of the most exciting categories in all of racing.
 It is the final proving ground for drivers battling for a place at the top of the motor sport pyramid, and the many young talents now making a big impression in the FIA Formula One World Championship are doing so as former FIA Formula 2 champions.